 Although schools are public facilities, the law allows the Board to restrict access to school property.
 Being present in any Board-owned facility or portion of a Board-owned facility when it is closed to the public or when the student does not have the authorization to be there, or unauthorized presence in a Board-owned vehicle; or unauthorized access or activity in a Board-owned computer, into district, school or staff computer files, into a school or district file server, or into the Network.
-When a student has been removed, suspended, expelled, or permanently excluded from school, the student is prohibited from being present on school property without authorization of the principal.
+When a student has been removed, suspended, expelled, or permanently excluded from school, the student is prohibited from being present on school property without authorization of the Principal.

-19. Theft, or knowingly receiving or possessing stolen property

-Unauthorized taking of property of another person or receiving or possessing such property.
-Students caught stealing will be disciplined and may be reported to law enforcement officials.
+19. Theft, or knowingly receiving or possessing stolen property stealing will be disciplined and may be reported to law enforcement officials.
 Students should not bring anything of value to school without prior authorization from the Building Administrator.
 The School is not responsible for personal property.